roop/roop.github.io/_posts/2015-07-21-brents-feeds-and-folders.md

 Note that the type of the `feeds` property and the type of `feedsToAdd` in the signature of `addFeeds` are now tied to each other.
-If you create a type that confirms to the `Folder` protocol, these types must be the _same types_.
-They cannot be two different types, even if both of them confirm to the `Feed` protocol.
+If you create a type that conforms to the `Folder` protocol, these types must be the _same types_.
+They cannot be two different types, even if both of them conform to the `Feed` protocol.

-So, when we create a `LocalFolder` we need to use a specific type confirming to the `Feed` protocol, rather than just saying `Feed`.
+So, when we create a `LocalFolder` we need to use a specific type conforming to the `Feed` protocol, rather than just saying `Feed`.

 {% highlight swift %}
 class LocalFolder: Folder {